 On the morning of December 4, 1928, “Dapper Dan” Hogan, a known mob boss during the height of St. Paul’s organized crime days, entered the garage of his home located at 1607 West 7th Street.
 He opened the door of his Paige coupe and climbed behind the wheel.
 When he pressed his foot to the starter of the vehicle, a bomb planted beneath the floorboards detonated nearly amputating his right leg.
-Nine hours later at a St. Paul hospital, Hogan slipped into a coma died.
+Nine hours later at a St. Paul hospital, Hogan slipped into a coma and died.

 Known as the “Irish Godfather”, Hogan was a principal figure in the Twin Cities underworld during the 1920s.
 He operated the Green Lantern Saloon on Wabasha Street in downtown St. Paul.
 The establishment catered to crooks, bootleggers and shady characters associated with organized crime.
 The Green Lantern operated as a speakeasy and an illegal gambling casino, as well as a front for laundering stolen property and money among other things.